TBeatrix/INVASE_GNN/ReadMe.md

 # INVASE Explainability algorithm for graphs

-2023 tavasz - Msc Önálló labor 1 projekt
+2023  Msc Önálló labor 1 - 2 projekt

 In this semester, my project task is to learn about the well-known Explainability algorithm INVASE and to adapt this method to graphs.
-I am currently using BAShapes for the graph dataset.
+I am currently using BAShapes, Tree-Cycles and Tree-Grid for the graph dataset.

 *Sources:*